carbonplan/sai-downscaling/docs/how-to/deploy.md

 | `plan` | Write the production cost estimate to the run summary, one job per GCM | Whenever `production` would run |
 | `production` | Full global run, one job per GCM | Automatic on GitHub release, or manual (`workflow_dispatch` with `environment: production`) |

-`snapshot` and `production` run in parallel, so the six-hour global run does not hold up the baseline the next pull request compares against.

-`production` is itself a matrix with one job per GCM, so the models run concurrently and each gets its own six-hour AWS session instead of sharing one.
+`snapshot` and `production` run in parallel, so the 6-hour global run does not hold up the baseline that the next pull request compares against. `production` is itself a matrix with one job per GCM, so the models run concurrently and each gets its own 6-hour AWS session instead of sharing one.

 ## Where the tasks run

 Every step dispatches to AWS Batch rather than Coiled, which removes Coiled's $0.05 per CPU-hour platform fee.
 The run jobs pass `--executor aws-batch`; the `validate` and `validate-output` steps go through the [`batch-run`](../../.github/actions/batch-run/action.yml) composite action, which submits one job running the command in the same image and polls it.
 Nothing in the deploy workflow needs `DASK_COILED__TOKEN` any more.

 | Job | AWS Batch queue |
 |---|---|
 | `qa`, `snapshot` | `srm-qa` (priority 1) |
 | `production` | `srm-production` (priority 10) |

 Both queues are served by the one `srm-production` compute environment.
 Splitting them means a qa dispatch that overlaps a release cannot queue ahead of the global run, because AWS Batch schedules the higher-priority queue first.

 ### The image is a dependency, not a side effect

 `qa`, `snapshot`, and `production` all declare `needs: image`.
 That job builds the container from `uv.lock` and pushes it to the `srm-downscaling` ECR repository, then registers an AWS Batch job definition revision pointing at that exact image and returns its `name:revision`.
 Each run job passes that value through `SAIDOWNSCALE_BATCH_JOB_DEFINITION`.

-Every build tags the image with the commit SHA.
-A release additionally tags it with the package version and moves `latest`.
-The version tag is what lets you walk backward from data to code: every output store is stamped `srm_downscaling:version` and written to an icechunk branch of that version, so the tag names the image that produced it.
+Every build tags the image with the commit SHA, and a release additionally tags it with the package version and moves `latest`.
+The version tag is what lets you walk backward from data to code: we stamp every output store with `srm_downscaling:version` and write it to an icechunk branch of that version, so the tag names the image that produced it.
 Only a release moves `latest`, because the job definition's fallback image is `latest` and a dispatch from a feature branch would otherwise repoint unpinned runs at its code.

-The indirection is necessary because AWS Batch `containerOverrides` cannot override a job's image.
-Building before deploying would not be enough on its own: a concurrent build could replace the `latest` tag mid-run, so a run is bound to a specific revision instead.
+We need the indirection because AWS Batch `containerOverrides` cannot override a job's image.
+Building before deploying would not be enough on its own: a concurrent build could replace the `latest` tag mid-run, so we bind a run to a specific revision instead.

 ### Cost approval

 The `plan` job runs `saidownscale run --dry-run` and writes the per-stage cost estimate into the workflow run summary.
 Enabling **required reviewers** on the `production` environment (Settings → Environments → production) pauses the run there, so the reviewer approves against a concrete number rather than a blank prompt.
 Without that setting the job is informational only, and the run proceeds unattended.

 ## Config structure

-Configs are organized by environment under `configs/`, with one subdirectory per GCM holding one or more YAML files:
+We organize configs by environment under `configs/`, with one subdirectory per GCM holding one or more YAML files:

 ```
 configs/